Malik Monk NBA Playoffs Player Props: Kings vs. Warriors

 Malik Monk Insights vs. the Warriors

-- Monk's opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Kings average 103.2 per game, ninth-highest among NBA teams.
+- This season, Malik Monk has made 4.6 shots from the floor per game, which adds up to 10.0% of his team's total makes.

-- The Warriors are the 21st-best defensive squad in the league, giving up 117.1 points per contest.
+- Conceding 117.1 points per game, the Warriors are the 21st-ranked team in the league defensively.

-- The Warriors are the 15th-ranked squad in the NBA, allowing 43.3 rebounds per contest.
+- The Warriors concede 43.3 rebounds per contest, ranking 15th in the NBA.

-- The Warriors are the 15th-ranked team in the NBA, giving up 25.7 assists per game.
+- The Warriors give up 25.7 assists per game, 15th-ranked in the NBA.

-- The Warriors are the 23rd-ranked team in the NBA at allowing threes, conceding 12.9 made 3-pointers per contest.
+- Allowing 12.9 made 3-pointers per game, the Warriors are the 23rd-ranked squad in the league.

 Malik Monk vs. the Warriors